Which European countries have opened their borders?

 Switzerland

-Switzerland, who brought in border controls on March 13, will reopen its frontiers with Germany, Austria and France on June 15 if the situation allows.
-The government hopes to reopen borders to the rest of the EU from July 6.
+Switzerland, who brought in border controls on March 13, will reopen borders to all EU countries, the UK, Norway, Iceland and Liechtenstein on June 15, instead of July 6 as previously planned.

-All travel restrictions at the border with Italy will remain in place until further notice.

 Any foreign nationals who currently tries to enter Switzerland without a valid residence or work permit will be refused entry.